 Census records are invaluable for tracing your family through Victorian times and into the Edwardian era.
-The census returns of 1841-1911 for England, Wales and Scotland are available online and can give you a wonderful insight into your ancestors’ lives every 10 years.
+The census returns of 1841-1921 for England and Wales and 1841-1911 for Scotland are available online and can give you a wonderful insight into your ancestors’ lives every 10 years.

 What can the census tell you?

 Census records can give you an indication of where family members were born before the introduction of civil registration of births, marriages and deaths (BMDs: 1837 in England and Wales, 1855 in Scotland and 1864 in Ireland), so are useful in that respect too.
 Use the census to corroborate facts on BMD certificates and vice-versa – you can work out when children were born, or a parent died or remarried, and much more.